 Written by guest blogger Dane O'Leary from Modernize.com

-Every fall, countless parents pack up their college freshmen and move them into their dorms and temporary undergraduate residences.
+Every fall, countless parents pack up their college freshman and move them into their dorms and temporary undergraduate residences.
 The coming-of-age of children is very much bittersweet for the parents.
-Oftentimes there’s a touch of empty nest syndrome as chicks fly the coop, but there’s good news too; this means regaining the time and freedom that was sacrificed almost two decades ago in the name of parenting.
+Oftentimes there's a touch of empty nest syndrome as chicks fly the coop, but there's good news, too; this means regaining the time and freedom that was sacrificed for nearly two decades in the name of parenting.

 Consider these tips for turning an empty nest into a great double-twin guest room: